ain-py/Flask-log-manager/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]
 </br>
-A log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying this data using full-text search or specific field filters.
+A log ingestor system that can efficiently handle vast volumes of log data offers a simple interface for querying this data using full-text search or specific field filters.
 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 * Used Docker to ensure Consistency and Scalability
-* Used postgresql with Indexing to increase search efficiency
+* Used Postgresql with Indexing to increase search efficiency

 ### Built With